hundredyearfarms/Hundred-Year-Farms/README.md

 The most common project structure is shown in the first panel above.
 A recent [low-carbon biogas-from-waste project](https://www.torontozoo.com/tz/biogas) at the Toronto Zoo (completed in 2021) used a project structure similiar to that in the second panel.
 They were able to organize their project as a cooperative since the surrounding community viewed their project as having a social purpose and this allowed them to raise money by selling bonds to those in the surrounding area at 5% as opposed to the 15% or more that an investor led project would require.
 For this $5M project, the difference between having to return 5% versus 15% is significant.
 The smart contract technology, as shown in the third panel, could further lower the cost of that approach especially for the smaller social purpose projects.

-Note: The smart contract platforms are still in early development, but are far enough along to plan for their use in project work.
+Note: The smart contract platforms are still in early development, but are far enough along to research their use in practical project work.

 ## Schedule: